Devakinandan23/JavaScript_Projects/Pig-Game/ReadMe.md

 3. If the rolled number is not 1, it's added to the current player's current score.
 If it is 1, the current score resets to 0, and the turn switches to the other player.

 4. Clicking the "Hold" button adds the current score to the player's total score.
-If a player's total score reaches 25 or more, they win the game.
+If a player's total score reaches 100 or more, they win the game.

 5. The game tracks the active player, updates scores, and provides a visual indication of the active player.

 6. You can start a new game at any time by clicking the "New game" button, which resets all scores and settings.

-## Contrubuters
+## Contributors

 [Devakinandan23](https://github.com/Devakinandan23)

 ## Enjoy the Game!

 Have fun playing Pig Game!
-Test your luck and strategy against a friend, and aim to be the first to reach 25 points.
+Test your luck and strategy against a friend, and aim to be the first to reach 100 points.